Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Our Approach

-In our work, we further assume that the reward function $r(s_t,a_t)$ is sparse, i.e., $r(s_t,a_t)=0$ in most of the states $s \in S$.
+\mund{Reinforcement Learning and Reward Shaping} In our work, we consider a finite-horizon and discounted Markov decision process (MDP) model that can be learned by RL methods.
+We further assume that the reward function $r(s_t,a_t)$ is sparse, i.e., $r(s_t,a_t)=0$ in most of the states $s \in S$.
 Training RL agents in sparse rewards environments could be challenging due to the delayed training signals from effective feedback.
 One extensively adopted way to ameliorate such training is by adding reward shaping, which provides denser training signals so that the agent could obtain valuable feedback much sooner.
 However, we need to be careful at providing shaped rewards.
-As demonstrated in \cite{ng1999policy}, a poorly-designed reward shaping function may cause the converged optimal policy to shift as against the one under original rewards. \cite{ng1999policy} proves that potential-based reward shaping function, which follows the form in Equ. \ref{eq:rwd_shaping}, is the only class of reward shaping function that can guarantee the invariance of optimal policies.
+As demonstrated in \cite{ng1999policy}, a poorly-designed reward shaping function may cause the converged optimal policy to shift as against the one under original rewards. \cite{ng1999policy} proves that potential-based reward shaping function, which follows the form in Eq. \ref{eq:rwd_shaping}, is the only class of reward shaping function that can guarantee the invariance of optimal policies. where $\hat{r}(s_t,a_t)$ and $r(s_t,a_t)$ denote the shaped and original reward respectively, $\lambda$ is an adjustment parameter, $\Phi$ denotes any real-valued function, and $\lambda\Phi(s_{t+1}) - \Phi(s_{t})$ is the reward shaping term.
+Note that \textit{we set $\lambda$ to 1 in the rest of paper}.